Pittodrie Stadium: History

 The club won its first major trophy in 1947, when it won the Scottish Cup.
 With increased success came more additions to Pittodrie.
 The record attendance occurred on 13 March 1954, when 45,061 spectators turned up for a Scottish Cup match against Hearts.
 Floodlights were introduced at Pittodrie on 21 October 1959, when English league side Luton Town were beaten 3–2 in a friendly.
 By 1 August 1968, the Main Stand had become all-seated as part of a £100,000 improvement of the ground.
 This coincided with a change of name from Pittodrie Park to Pittodrie Stadium.
 On 6 February 1971, a fire destroyed part of the Main Stand, and gutted the dressing rooms and club offices.
 The Scottish Cup trophy, which was held by Aberdeen at the time, had to be rescued by firemen.

-In 1978, Pittodrie became the first all-seated stadium in Great Britain, after the south terracing was fitted with bench style seating.
+In 1978, Pittodrie became the first all-seater stadium in Great Britain, after the south terracing was fitted with bench style seating.
 This improvement pre-dated the Taylor Report on British football grounds by a decade and coincided with a distinct upturn in the fortunes of the home team, now managed by Alex Ferguson.
 The south side became the South Stand in 1980, following the installation of a cantilever roof which covered most of the seats.
 A year later, the benches were replaced by individual seats.

 Both during the subsequent run in the 1980s and at numerous other times over the century the stadium has been in operation, there have been many memorable nights for the local fans.
 However, Pittodrie's greatest night is generally regarded as 16 March 1983.
 Aberdeen fought back from 2–1 down in a European Cup Winners' Cup quarter-final second leg tie against Bayern Munich to win 3–2.
 A full house witnessed this victory, which took the Dons through to the semi-finals, and they went on to win the trophy by defeating Real Madrid in the final.
 The club installed 24 executive boxes in the Main Stand, and built a new roof over the Merkland Road End in 1985.
 Undersoil heating was installed in 1987.